-System working encompasses the topics which have touch points with all health and care services provided in Lincolnshire.
-These range from Information Management and Technology (IM&T) to large scale financial investment planning (capital investment) and our transport strategy.
+System working covers the activity often referred to as ‘support services’.
+These services have touch points across health and care in Lincolnshire, and range from Information Management and Technology (IM&T) to large scale financial investment planning (capital investment) and our transport strategy.

-This work also focusses on the support services we need to identify where change is required, measure our impact as we make the change and ensure we are delivering the original goals of the STP.
+These enabling work streams identify where change is required, measure our impact as we make the change and ensure we are delivering the original goals of the STP.

 These “enablers” include: